Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Abstract

 \section{Abstract}

-The cqrReg package for R is the first to introduce a family of robust, high-dimensional regression models for quantile and composite quantile regression, both with and without an adaptive lasso penalty for variable selection.
-In this paper, we reformulate these quantile regression problems and present the estimators we implement in cqrReg using alternating direction method of multipliers (ADMM), majorize-minimization (MM), and coordinate descent (CD) algorithms.
-Our new approaches address the lack of publicly-available methods for (composite) quantile regression, both with and without regularization.
-We demonstrate the need for a variety of algorithms in later simulation studies.
-For comparison, we also introduce the widely-used interior point (IP) formulation and test our methods against the advanced IP algorithms in the existing quantreg package.
-Our simulation studies show that each of our methods, particularly MM and CD, excel in different settings such as with large or high-dimensional data sets, respectively, and outperform the methods currently implemented in quantreg.
-ADMM offers particular promise for future developments in its amenability to parallelization.
+In this paper, we discuss a family of robust, high-dimensional regression models for quantile and composite quantile regression, both with and without an adaptive lasso penalty for variable selection.
+We reformulate these quantile regression problems and obtain estimators by applying the alternating direction method of multipliers (ADMM), majorize-minimization (MM), and coordinate descent (CD) algorithms.
+Our new approaches address the lack of publicly available methods for (composite) quantile regression, especially for high-dimensional data, both with and without regularization.
+Through simulation studies, we demonstrate the need for different algorithms applicable to a variety of data settings, which we implement in the \texttt{cqrReg} package for R. For comparison, we also introduce the widely used interior point (IP) formulation and test our methods against the IP algorithms in the existing \texttt{quantreg} package.
+Our simulation studies show that each of our methods, particularly MM and CD, excel in different settings such as with large or high-dimensional data sets, respectively, and outperform the methods currently implemented in \texttt{quantreg}.
+The ADMM approach offers specific promise for future developments in its amenability to parallelization and scalability. \keywords{adaptive lasso \and alternating direction method of multipliers\and coordinate descent \and interior point \and majorize minimization}